 Understanding insurance can be a long and sometimes boring process.
 At TruShield, we want to make your insurance experience as easy and painless as possible.
 We aim to break down any misconceptions you have about small business insurance and help you understand the risks you face so you can protect your bottom line.
 We understand you’re busy running your own business, so we do what we can to keep things short and simple.
 Here are 8 key coverage types that every small business owner should be familiar with.

-5 small business insurance coverages you should know about
+Types of small business insurance you need to know about

 Canada has seen some very serious natural disasters over the last few years.
 The 2013 Alberta floods and the Fort McMurray wildfire are two examples of why business interruption insurance is so important for small business owners.
 This coverage is designed to help keep businesses going after they suffer a major loss.
 It can provide financial relief to help cover your bills, payroll and other ongoing expenses until you’re back on your feet.
 Business continuity planning goes hand in hand with business interruption insurance and is another thing all small business owners, startups and entrepreneurs should consider.
 It’s important to look at the risks your business faces, and develop a plan with specific steps to help minimize the consequences if you suffer a loss.